The Gift That Unwrapped the Truth

 I mumbled something about needing the bathroom and escaped.

-In that gold-framed mirror, I saw mascara smears and a heartbreak I didn’t deserve.
-I’d tried so hard to be part of their world.
-They didn’t want me in it—they wanted a show.
+In the gold-framed mirror, I saw mascara smears and a heartbreak I didn’t deserve.
+I’d tried so hard to fit into their world.
+But they didn’t want me in it.
+They wanted a show.

 “Babe,” Brandon said softly.
 “It was just a prank.
 Chill.
 My sister thought it would be funny.”

-I cracked the door.
-His sister stood behind him, filming me.
+I cracked the door open.
+Lily stood behind him, phone raised, recording.

-“It’s just for the family group chat,” she said, not lowering her phone.
+“It’s just for the family group chat,” she said.
 “Relax.
 It’s not going on socials.”

 “You’re a child, Brandon,” I said, stepping into the hallway.
 “This wasn’t funny.
 It was cruel.
 I’m done being your family’s clown.”